AlexisZamara/HardModeRevamp/README.md

 # HardModeRevamp
-(WIP) a Minecraft plugin meant to bring back some difficulty
+(WIP) a Minecraft plugin for 1.16.5 to make things just a bit more difficult and make grinding a part of the game again

-#### v0.3.0 - enchantment system rebalance complete - loot table rework starts
+#### v0.3.1 - the loot rework

 ## Features (finished)
 - Bed respawns altered